Introduction to Company Identification in India

 Under the Companies Act,2013, every company that is registered in India is legally required to mention the CIN in specific places.
 Failure will lead to monetary penalties in such cases mentioned below:

-- If the company fails to display the CIN Number, then the penalty will be imposed on the company and each officer in default (company secretary, directors ), and the amount of the penalty also be 1000 per day and a maximum of up to 100000.
+- If the company fails to display the CIN Number, then the penalty will be imposed on the company and each officer in default (company secretary, directors ), and the amount of the penalty will also be 1000 per day and a maximum of up to 100000.

 To avoid penalties, all companies must display the CIN number on the board, the office address, and all their stationery and invoices.